warthog618/config/README.md

 #### Prefix

-The [WithPrefix](https://godoc.org/github.com/warthog618/config#WithPrefix) decorator can be considered is a special case of WithKeyreplacer that prefixes the key with a fixed string.
+The [WithPrefix](https://godoc.org/github.com/warthog618/config#WithPrefix) decorator can be considered is a special case of WithKeyReplacer that prefixes the key with a fixed string.
 This can be used to move a getter deeper into the configuration tree, for example if there is a configuration file for a particular subsystem.

 #### RegexAlias